anttonalberdi/holoflow/README.md

   2. Obtaining coverage statistics of contigs and MAGs in used samples.
   3. Retrieve quality statistics (CheckM) and summary plot of the MAGs.
   4. Get coverage of KEGG KO single-copy core genes in MAGs.

+#### Metagenomics - Assembly Based
+- *Snakefile* - which contains rules for:
+  1. DRAM functional annotation and distilling of an assembly file.

 #### Genomics
 - *Snakefile* - which contains rules for: